websightful/django-gdpr-cookie-consent-docs/src/cookie-consent-settings.md

     # For example, it can be approximately six months
     "consent_cookie_max_age": 60 * 60 * 24 * 30 * 6,

-    # Page URL, path, or path name you are redirected to after saving cookie settings.
-    # For example: "home", "/", or "https://example.com"
-    "redirect_url": "/",

     # Sections define the purposes of cookie groups.
     # For example: Essential, Functionality, Performance, and Marketing
     "sections": [